stefur/lizzy/README.md

 4. The resulting binary can be found in `lystra/target/release/`.
 Place it somewhere on your `PATH`, such as `.local/bin`.

 ## Configure Waybar
-1. Add the following custom module to your Polybar config:
+1. Add the following custom module to your Waybar config:
     ```
     "custom/spotify": {
         "interval": "once",